 Orientation and First-Year Experience.
 Westmont conducts a comprehensive orientation program for new students.
 All new students (including transfers) attend the orientation program before classes begin.
-At Westmont we desire to establish first-year students on a strong academic footing and to assist them in developing sound relationships with faculty and peers.
+At Westmont we desire to establish new students on a strong academic footing and to assist them in developing sound relationships with faculty and peers.
 Orientation also provides space to make a personal transition to Westmont and to become familiar with campus resources and involvement opportunities.

 There are other first year experience opportunities as well.
 Pre Orientation Adventure trips are offered each summer featuring faculty led discussions and fun outdoor adventures with fellow new students.
 First-Year Seminars provide small discussion based courses that help prepare students for integrative learning.
 Our First-Year Experience involves both the Academic and Student Life offices in order to best provide for the transition needs of new students.
 A First-Year Retreat is offered each September as a means to develop relationships and to become integrated into the Westmont community.
-If first-year students have needs or questions, they may contact the Campus Life Office.
+If first-year students have needs or questions, they may contact the Campus Life Office or e-mail orientation@westmont.edu.

 Academic Advising.
 Academic advisors assist students with adjustment to college, the development of an academic program, and career/graduate school planning.
 In order for this relationship to be effective, students are encouraged to consult advisors on a regular basis.
 Incoming students are assigned a faculty advisor based upon their expressed major interest.
 Students may change advisors as their interests or major selections dictate.
-Courses selected for registration must have an advisor approval.
+Students must receive advisor clearance to proceed with the registration process.
 Though advisors are available for advice and consultation, it is the student's responsibility to know and complete all requirements for a degree.
 Any general questions should be addressed to the Student Records Office.